Rather than trying to copy what others have already done, what can we do first?

-Pre-Covid this got to the ridiculous situation where government agencies were paying for successful investors to visit New Zealand to sprinkle some of their magic dust on us.
+Before the COVID-19 pandemic made this kind of travel impossible for a few years, it got to the ridiculous situation where government agencies were paying for successful investors to visit New Zealand to sprinkle some of their magic dust on us.
 In my opinion, when high-net-worth folks from overseas are so excited about visiting that we need to pay for their flights then we’ve likely misunderstood their enthusiasm.
-Hopefully that’s one thing we can consign to history after borders are reopened. ↩︎
+Hopefully that’s one thing we consign to history now borders are reopened. ↩︎

 If you’re reeeeeally interested in this stuff then I throughly recommend you watch this dense talk by Steve Blank (this is definitely one you can watch at 1.5x):

 Secret History of Silicon Valley (not so secret when you post it on YouTube, eh Steve!) ↩︎